DiCarloLab-Delft/PycQED_py3/README.md

     + [testing](scripts/testing/)
     + [personal_folders](scripts/personal_folders/)

+FIXME: init/utilities/scripts have been moved out of PycQED

 ### The init folder
 Contains script that are to be used when setting up an experiment.
 Used to store configuration info and create instruments.